-Simvastatin will be administered once daily until ICU discharge or study day 28, whichever occurs first.
+For patients in the severe state, simvastatin should be ceased at time of first ICU discharge or day 28, whichever comes first.
+For patients in the moderate state simvastatin should be ceased at time of hospital discharge, first ICU discharge (if admitted to ICU) or day 28, whichever comes first.
+Continuation after discharge from ICU is not considered a protocol deviation.
 If the patient is readmitted to ICU prior to the end of study day 28, it is not required to recommence administration of simvastatin.
 Omission of two or more consecutive doses of simvastatin will be considered a protocol deviation.